Bastardkb/bastardkb.github.io/help/troubleshooting.md

 TODO: diode diagram, show how to find a switch's diode

-## One or more rows or columns don't work!
+## One or more rows or columns don't work

 If an entire row or column, or a large part of it, does not work, the most common cause is a broken row or column trace.
 They can often be fixed with a [bodge wire][Bodge wire].

 TODO: expand, link to diagnosing with KiCad guide

-## The board turns off immediately when I plug in the USB connection!
+## The board turns off immediately when I plug in the USB connection

 If you plug in the USB connector and the board immediately turns off - Perhaps your PC chimes USB connection immediately followed by USB disconnection - that is most often caused by a short on a power line.